seclorum/PDFicator/README.md

 * Put your own test PDF collection in archive/testCollection/
 * process.sh/query.sh will depend on the contents of data/
 * Do not commit your data to the repo - be sure to inspect .gitignore
+* At least rustc>1.7 is required to be onboard, for the tokenizer packages installed by pip